agama-project/agama/README.md

-# Service-Based Experimental Installer
+# Service-based experimental installer

 The idea of this repository is to build a proof-of-concept of a Linux installer that runs as a service.
 At first sight, we have identified these components:

 * A YaST-based library that performs the system installation.
-It represents the installer itself and, additionally, it features an API to query and set installation options (product to install, disk, etc.).
+It represents the installer itself and it features an API to query and set installation options (product to install, disk, etc.).
-* A [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) service which exposes the installer's API.
+* A [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) service that exposes the installer's API.
 * A user interface.
-For this experiment, we have decided to base on [Cockpit](https://cockpit-project.org/), although it does not run as a regular mode (it only uses Cockpit's infrastructure).
+We decided to use [Cockpit's infrastructure](https://cockpit-project.org/) to communicate the UI with the D-Bus service.

 ## Quickstart

-:warning: :warning: **This is a proof-of-concept so, PLEASE, use a virtual machine to give it a try.** :warning: :warning:
+:warning: :warning: **This is a proof-of-concept so use a virtual machine to give it a try.** :warning: :warning:

 The easiest way to give D-Installer a try is to install the [rubygem-d-installer](https://build.opensuse.org/package/show/YaST:Head/rubygem-d-installer) and [d-installer-web](https://build.opensuse.org/package/show/YaST:Head/d-installer-web) packages in an [openSUSE Tumbleweed Live image](https://get.opensuse.org/tumbleweed).

-You need to do some additional steps, like starting the Cockpit service or setting a password for the "linux" user.
-To make things easier, the repository already contains [a script](./deploy.sh) that takes care of everything.
+You need to perform some additional steps, like starting the Cockpit service or setting a password for the "linux" user.
+However, the repository contains [a script](./deploy.sh) that takes care of everything.
 So after booting the image, just type:

     wget https://raw.githubusercontent.com/yast/the-installer/master/deploy.sh
     # inspect content to ensure that nothing malicious is done there